Ruth Negga: In the media

 In 2020, Negga was ranked number 10 on The Irish Times list of Ireland's greatest film actors.
 In 2006 she was also chosen as the Irish Shooting Star for the Berlin Film Festival.

 Personal life

 In 2006, Negga was engaged to actor Tadhg Murphy, whom she had been dating since university.

 Negga was in a relationship with actor Dominic Cooper beginning in 2010.
-They first met in 2009 while working together in a stage adaptation of Phèdre with Helen Mirren.
+They met in 2009 while working together in a stage adaptation of Phèdre with Helen Mirren.
 The two lived together in London's Primrose Hill.
 The couple were in a relationship for six years; however, Negga has pointed out that it took the press years to learn of the break-up, which was first reported in April 2018.
 Negga appeared opposite Cooper in AMC's Preacher, in which the pair portrayed lovers, and has said that they are "best friends".

 As of 2020, Negga resides in Los Angeles, California.

+In February 2026, Negga was awarded an honorary doctorate by the University of Limerick.